fledge-iot/fledge/docs/91_version_history.rst

        - A problem that, in rare circumstances, could result in data being added to the incorrect asset in the SQLite plugin has been resolved.
        - An issue with assets containing bracket characters not being stored in the PostgreSQL storage plugin has been resolved.
        - An issue with string type parameters to control operations having extra pairs of quotes added has been resolved.
+       - A problem that caused the dispatcher service to log messages regarding incorrect bearer tokens has been resolved.
        - The control dispatcher service was previously advertising itself before it had completed initialisation.
 This meant that a request could be received when it was partially configured, resulting in a crash of the service.
 Registration now takes place only once the service is completely ready to accept requests.
        - The control dispatcher was not always using the correct source information when looking for matching pipelines.
 This has now been resolved.
        - Control pipelines were previously still being executed if the entire pipeline was disabled, this has now been resolved.